Playpager Home

 The object of the game is to capture your opponent’s king.
 This is done through the movement of your pieces.
 Different pieces move in different ways:

 The Knights move in an L-shape, two squares up back or side to side then one square perpendicular to the first move or vice versa, moving one square then two squares.
-The knight is the only piece that can move over other pieces.
+The knight is the only piece that can jump over other pieces:

 Chess rules